 It’s likely that most people are feeling a little stir crazy.

-As an organization, it’s a challenge to keep employees engaged during summer.
+As an organization, it’s a challenge to keep employee engagement during summer.
 But with a little creativity and investment, you can boost engagement.
 Here are some summertime ideas and activities to keep employees motivated, improve satisfaction, and increase wellness.
 (Really!
 It just takes a little creativity.)

 1. Set (or revisit) goals.
 Those goals set back at the beginning of the year might feel so very far far away.
 Ideally, they’ve been part of your organization’s day-to-day strategy, but it’s not a bad idea to take them out and recognize the accomplishments to date.
 Then break some of the bigger goals into smaller projects during summer.